 Although there are exceptions, St Barts is particularly vulnerable to Cape Verde style storms that originate from Africa before gaining strength while crossing the Atlantic Ocean.
 The west African rainy season that fuels the formation of these storms is most active in August and September which coincides with the peak of the Atlantic hurricane season.
 Two of the most notable hurricanes to impact St Barts in recent memory are Hurricane Luis of September 1995 and Hurricane Irma of September 2017, both of which were the classic Cape Verde style tropical storms that gained strength while crossing the warm waters of the Atlantic.

 Hurricanes that impact St Barts after September are unlikely given the prevailing trade winds, however, they do happen: for example Hurricane Omar of October 2008 and Hurricane Lenny of November 1999.
 Both of these hurricanes originated in the Caribbean Sea before heading eastwards and crossing St Barts.
 In particular, Lenny was nicknamed "Wrong Way Lenny" for its track in nearly the exact opposite direction of most Atlantic hurricanes.

 Although the 2022 season is off to a slow start with no catastrophic tropical storms thus far in 2022—only the mild Alex, Bonnie and Colin to date—the consensus amongst most experts is that the conditions are set for an Above Average Active season.
-Sea Surface Temperatures are above average and a neutral El Niño/La Niña in the eastern Pacific sets the stage for an Above Average Active season.
+Sea Surface Temperatures are above average and an ongoing La Niña in the eastern Pacific sets the stage for an Above Average Active season.

 For additional resources on Hurricane and Tropical Storm activity, trackthetropics.com provides a smorgasbord of information.
 The Wundermap at wunderground.com can also be very helpful for tracking a storm once it has formed.
-Moreover, the Twitter feed of Bureau Xavier David will be utilized to relay St Barts specific hurricane and tropical storm information.
+Moreover, the Twitter feed of Bureau Xavier David will be utilized to relay St Barts specific hurricane and tropical storm information whenever possible.

 Lastly, if it has not already been done, now would be good time to review hurricane preparedness plans and stock up on basic supplies like food, water, batteries, etc. For additional information on Hurricane Preparation, the National Weather Service provides a wealth of resources.